shaheryarshaikh1011/hms/README.md

 ### 🏠 [Homepage](https://hmsofficial.herokuapp.com/)

 # Project Title
-* This is a Hospital Management System WebApp made by Nodejs with separate Panel for Admin and Separate Panel for receptionist(user).
+* This is a Hospital Management System WebApp made by Nodejs with a separate Panel for Admin and Separate Panel for the receptionist(user).

-  *	 hospital management system web app is developed for keeping records of hospital data and managing it regarding patients ,doctors and appointments.
+  *	 Hospital management system web app is developed for keeping records of hospital data and managing it regarding patients, doctors, and appointments.
-  *	 this web app will provide facility to admin and user to login using his credentials and view, add, modify the hospital records.
+  *	 This web app will provide the facility to admin and user to login using his credentials and view, add, modify the hospital records.
-  *	 the main motive of this system is to computerize all the records regarding doctors, patients and be able to access it anywhere from the world
+  *	 The main motive of this system is to computerize all the records regarding doctors, patients and be able to access them anywhere in the world